Chapter 43 BWV 18 Gleichwie der Regen und Schnee vom Himmel fällt

 There is, indeed, a lightly playful character about this theme although it has its moments of persistence as the emphasis upon the dominant chord (bars 7-8) and thence upon the tonic note (bars 9-10) testify.
 But these snares will only become dangerous if we allow them to do so; and clearly the message is that we will not!

-The second image upon which Bach places emphasis is that of the command for all impediments to His word to, be they our enemies, Satan′s wiles or the temptations of the world, to depart.
+The second image upon which Bach places emphasis is that of the command for all impediments to His word to depart, be they our enemies, Satan′s wiles or the temptations of the world.
 This is accomplished in splendidly rhetorical ascending scales first heard in bar 24.
-In fact, all parts have busy lines at this point suggesting a scattering of the scorned and unwanted ones.
+In fact, all parts have busy lines at this point suggesting a scattering of those who are scorned and unwanted.

 The ritornello theme, having supplied all the obbligato material (but a minimum of episodes) returns to complete the movement.